Electric scooter rental trial

 The safety of both participants and other road users has been a key consideration.
 We’ve learned lessons from pilot schemes elsewhere, and this trial has safety built in:

-- Wind Mobility has numerous safeguards in place, including ‘geo-fencing’, which will allow where e-scooters can be used, and will limit e-scooters to 4mph in the city centre for the safety of riders and pedestrians.
+- Superpedestrian has numerous safeguards in place, including ‘geo-fencing’, which will allow where e-scooters can be used, and will limit e-scooters to 4mph in the city centre for the safety of riders and pedestrians.
 This technology means the e-scooters won’t operate outside Nottingham City Council boundaries

-- Wind Mobility will provide individual or group training to users, and driver licence checks will include a two-stage verification process to minimise fraudulent sign ups
+- Superpedestrian will provide individual or group training to users, and driver licence checks will include a two-stage verification process to minimise fraudulent sign ups

-- The e-scooters themselves have several safety features, not least the fact they are bright yellow so can easily be seen.
-They also include a bell, lights, hands-free phone holder and integrated helmet that can be stored on the vehicle
+- The e-scooters themselves have several safety features, not least the fact they are neon yellow so can easily be seen.
+They also include a bell, lights and reflectors.
+The e-scooters have on-board sensors which check the vehicle health 1,000 times per second.

-- Each scooter will be GPS tracked so, should any abuse be reported, Wind Mobility will be able to locate the user.
-Both Wind and the City Council have worked with the police and Community Protection to support enforcement
+- Each scooter will be GPS tracked so, should any abuse be reported, Superpedestrian will be able to locate the user.
+Both Superpedestrian and the City Council have worked with the police and Community Protection to support enforcement

 - A 24-hour customer support line is in place to enable people to report issues, abandoned e-scooters, riding on pavements or other incidents